kf7/dummy/README.md

 ## Dummy module

-New repository for KF7 module.
+Uses as template for new KF7 modules.